 - Start with a raw potato that has been scrubbed clean and patted dry.

-- Turn the potato on it’s side lengthwise and cut into three large, long sections.
+- Place potatos on their side lengthwise and cut into three large, long sections.

 1. Following the tips above, cut the potatoes into fries.
 If you like thicker fries, you will have to cook them for a little longer.

-2. Mix the olive oil and seasonings together in a bowl.
+2. Mix the olive oil (or vegetable oil) and seasonings together in a bowl.
 Add in the potato wedges with the seasonings and toss until evenly coated.
 Make sure you have enough oil to cover all of the wedges.

 A secret to getting each fry coated in seasoning is to use your hands.
 If you want to avoid a mess, you can also do this in a gallon-sized resealable bag and shake them all up until they are evenly coated with delicious flavor.

-3. Place the coated potato wedges on a baking sheet that has been covered in foil and bake for 45 minutes until baked through and golden.
+3. Place the coated potato wedges on a baking sheet that has been covered in foil and bake for 45 minutes until cooked through and golden.
 The correct cook time is essential to producing these perfect fries.

 Of course if you have decided to make them a little thicker, you will want to add some time on.